google/xls/docs_src/dslx_reference.md

 x[-2:]
 ```

-This results in the nice property that a the original complete value can be
+This results in the nice property that the original complete value can be sliced
-sliced into complementary slices such as `:-2` (all but the two most significant
+into complementary slices such as `[:-2]` (all but the two most significant
-bits) and `-2:` (the two most significant bits):
+bits) and `[-2:]` (the two most significant bits):

 ```dslx
 #[test]